danvalero/SQLServer/SQL Server Indexing 101/readme.md

 	**IMPORTANT:** I am not saying than using wildcard at the end of the search value is bad and you shuold never do it, just undestand the impact of doing it and try to avoid it if possible.

-	Let�s retrieve all rows where the value on FirtName starts with *Om*.
+	Let's retrieve all rows where the value on FirtName starts with *Om*.
 Execute:

 	```sql
 	SELECT *